WukLab/pDPM/README.md

 ## Tutorial

-All systems in this repository are _userspace_ programs, and require no special kernel modifications.
-They are able to run on top of any popular Linux distributions with the following software packages pre-installed:
+All systems in this repository are _userspace_ programs, hence no special kernel modifications are necessary.
+All of them run on top of any popular Linux distributions with the following dependencies:
 - libibverbs
 - memcached
 - numactl
 - C++ boost coroutine

 For hardware, each machine should have a RDMA NIC card (e.g., Mellanox ConnectX-5) and connected via a Infiniband or Ethernet switch.
 All systems are able to run on both RoCE and Infiniband mode.
-If you do not have such testbed, please consider using [CloudLab](https://www.cloudlab.us/).
+If you do not have such testbed, consider using [CloudLab](https://www.cloudlab.us/).

-At a high-level, the setup flows of all systems are very similar: start a server instance, then start a set of simulated passive memory instances, and finally start a set of compute instances.
-All of them leverage memcached as a centralized RDMA-metdata store.
+The testing flow of all systems is almost the same: a) start a server instance, b) start a set of simulated passive memory instances, and c) start a set of compute instances.
+All systems use memcached as a centralized metadata store to exchange QP number and RKEY information.

-Clover is a vanilla development effort.
-Both pDPM-Central and pDPM-Direct build on top of a high-performance two-sided KVS called [HERD](https://github.com/efficient/rdma_bench/tree/master/herd).
-For detailed setup tutorials, please refer to the following documents:
+Clover is a vanilla development effot from Shin-Yeh Tsai.
+Both pDPM-Central and pDPM-Direct are built on top of a high-performance two-sided KVS called [HERD](https://github.com/efficient/rdma_bench/tree/master/herd).
+For setup tutorials, please refer to the following documents:
 - [Clover](./Documentation/clover.md)
 - [Central](./Documentation/central.md)
 - [Direct](./Documentation/direct.md)